SolidZORO/leaa/README.md

 ## **Preview**

-You can click `demo` link online preview, all demos are deployed in `heroku` and `now.sh`, but the response is very SLOW, please be patient. all demo support responsive web design.
+You can click `demo` link online preview, all demos are deployed in `heroku` and `now.sh`, but the response is very SLOW, please be patient. all demos support responsive web design.

 ### Dashboard ([demo](https://test-leaa-dashboard.solidzoro.now.sh))